• About

 2023, Creative NZ Arts Grant ($74,976) (collaborator)

-2021, Ministry of Culture and Heritage Cultural Installations and Events Initiative Funding ($19,990) (primary applicant)
+2021, Ministry of Culture and Heritage Cultural Installations and Events Initiative Funding ($19,990) (project lead)

 2021, Creative New Zealand Arts Grant ($74,260) (collaborator)